CryptozombiesHQ/cryptozombie-lessons/web3js.md

 # Give it a try!

-Go ahead — type in your name to the box on the right, and click "Generate".
-See what kind of zombie you get!
+Go ahead — type in your name to the box on the right, and see what kind of zombie you get!

 **Once you have a zombie you're happy with, go ahead and click "Next Chapter" below to save your zombie and complete lesson 1!**